 Recipe Testers’ Reviews

-I would use a higher-end chocolate next time.
-(I had used a store brand that wasn’t the best, and I think the quality of the chocolate stood out perhaps even more than in a baked cookie.)
-I also used regular sized chips because I had them on hand.
-This was such a non-issue that it made me think about other options, such as peanut butter chips, M&Ms, walnuts, peanuts, white chocolate chips, or any other favorite mix-in from regular baked chocolate chip cookies or brownies.
+I’d use a higher-end chocolate next time.
+(I used a store brand that wasn’t the best, and I think the quality of the chocolate stood out perhaps even more than in a baked cookie.)
+It made me think about other options, such as peanut butter chips, M&Ms, walnuts, peanuts, white chocolate chips, or any other favorite mix-in from regular baked chocolate chip cookies or brownies.

 About David Leite